 - User Data: Employee ID, title, department, manager, etc.

-- OKR Data: Objective and key result history including assessments and comments.
+- Goal Data: Goal and milestone history including assessments (if applicable) and comments.

 - GET Only:

 - Conversation Data: Templates and individual conversations, including responses.